Thibault Haguet, an engineer at Arts et Métiers our good old flower pots!

 Entrepreneurship at Arts et Métiers a launchpad for developing your entrepreneurial project

-Thibault is joining the Angers campus for his second year of the Grande Ecole Program as part of the "Innov'ance" course, now known as PEIT (Entrepreneurship and Technological Innovation Course).
-This program allowed him to alternate between one month on the Angers campus and one month at Angers Technopole, the partner incubator.
-"This year really allowed me to build my project while continuing my engineering studies with my classmates,"he explains.
+Thibault is joining the Angers campus for his second year of Grande Ecole Engineering Programme as part of the "Innov'ance" track, now known as PEIT (Entrepreneurship and Technological Innovation Track).
+This program allowed him to alternate between spending one month on the Angers campus and one month at Angers Technopole, the partner incubator.
+"This year really allowed me to develop my project while continuing my engineering studies with my classmates,", he explains.

 Arts et Métiers a solid scientific and technical foundation and provided me with the space I needed to become an entrepreneur!